コンテンツにスキップ

 Ami: What?
 Teacher?!
 Why are you wearing white tights and wearing a swan costume?!

 Professor: Yes, I'm thinking about my next job.
-I want to be an "exhibitionist."
+I want to be an "attention-seeking entertainer."

 Oz: (I feel like I've heard that line somewhere before.)

-Professor: Okay guys.
+Professor: Okay, guys.
 Let's check the answers for this summer.
-Why do you think there are so many funny things happening in the daily lives of comedians?
+Why do you think so many interesting things happen in the daily lives of comedians?
 The free talk topics we see and hear on TV, the things that would never happen to us, the funny things that happen on a daily basis.

 Oz: I guess if you live the life of a comedian, funny things are more likely to happen, right?

-Ami: It's like they live in a different world than us...
+Ami: It's like they live in a different world from us...

-Professor: Is that really so?
-I think they just keep their "comedy antennas" up at all times, and are professionals who can catch "funny" in the same world and everyday life as us.
+Professor: Is that really true?
+I think they just keep their "comedy antennas" up at all times, and are professionals who can pick up on the "funny" in the same world, in the same everyday life as us.

 [Research Note 1]